 many years later I remember asking my mum once about why she kept kosher. did she really believe that God would be angry with her if she mixed meat and dairy? no, she said, she didn’t really believe that God minded. (my mum did believe that God exists, so this question was relevant to her.) so, if she didn’t believe that God minded, I asked, why did she keep kosher? it is quite a palaver, it’s not just about stuff you can’t eat but it’s about a whole system of separate crockery and cutlery and pots and pans for meat and for dairy – it makes life a lot more complicated, and my mum was the type who liked to simplify things. so why did she put herself through that, if she didn’t believe God would mind? because of friends and family, she said – because of wanting people who visit to be able to eat in her home. if she didn’t keep kosher, then those who are more observant wouldn’t be able to eat off her plates.

-that’s the sort of stuff I was surrounded by when I was growing up: people observing customs and traditions not out of conviction that it’s what God expects, but for all sorts of other reasons that don’t have much to do with God. so, as a teenager, I quite naturally rebelled. it all seemed so meaningless.
+that’s the sort of stuff I was surrounded by when I was growing up (though I know that’s not the whole picture, but it’s what I saw at the time): people observing customs and traditions not out of conviction that it’s what God expects, but for all sorts of other reasons that don’t have much to do with God. so, as a teenager, I quite naturally rebelled. it all seemed so meaningless.

 and now?
-I am miles away from where I was back then – and I don’t mean geographically :) the teenage rebel grew up and, at the age of 27, to her great surprise, met God and found that not only is he real but she could get to know him personally, and that he loves her! so now, my greatest and deepest desire is to please God. and if I thought he wanted me to fast, I’d do it with joy.
+I am miles away from where I was back then – and not just geographically :) the teenage rebel grew up and, at the age of 27, to her great surprise, met God and found that not only is he real but she could get to know him personally, and that he loves her! so now, my greatest and deepest desire is to please God. and if I thought he wanted me to fast, I’d do it with joy.

 but I’m pretty clear he doesn’t. you see, the whole Yom Kippur thing was part of the sacrificial system that was in place as a temporary measure, before the promised Messiah arrived – he has made atonement once for all, for all the sins of any who believe in him. thanks to Yeshua, who is both the sacrificial Lamb of God and also Great High Priest forever, who offered himself as the unblemished sacrifice for the sins of all mankind, thanks to him I am cleansed and forgiven forever, made righteous before God not because I’m particularly wonderful (I’m not) but because Yeshua’s righteousness is credited to me, and he is perfect and holy and lived a completely sinless life.